using-system/LightningPay/documentation/client-lndhub.md

 ## Introduction

-LNDHub Client is shipped with `LightningPay` package (NET Standard 2.0 library).
+LNDHub Client is shipped with `LightningPay` package.

 [More info about LNDHUB](https://github.com/BlueWallet/LndHub) (Github Project)